JettTech/holochain-games-ui/README.md

 - Open your browser and visit `localhost://8800` and `localhost://9300`.
 You now have *two running instances* of the Holochain_Generic_Games DNA Hash, which each connect to their respective UI interface.

-- Visit the steps below for Gameplay instrucitons.
+- Visit the steps below for Gameplay instructions.
 Enjoy!
 #
 ---
 ## Gameplay :